 A Trip Through Drugs: Costs & Consequences

-The growing and manufacturing of illegal drugs that are found on the streets of American cities does not often occur within our borders.
-Production often takes place in remote, mountainous areas around the world where opium, coca and cannabis are grown and where clandestine labs for producing methamphetamine are found.
+Most of the growing and manufacturing of illegal drugs that are found on the streets of American cities do not often occur within our borders.
+Production often takes place in remote, mountainous areas around the world where opium, coca, and cannabis are grown and where clandestine labs for producing methamphetamine are found.

 These are the principal drugs of the international illegal drug trade, and in this section of the exhibit, guests will learn how they were introduced to society historically and how they are made today: from the coca plants grown in Colombia to produce cocaine; to the poppy fields of Afghanistan that yield opium, heroin and morphine; to the cannabis fields in South America; to the methamphetamine factories in Mexico.
 Guests are able to view an authentic jungle coca lab, confiscated and displayed in the exhibit space, showing how cocaine is derived from coca leaves and made into cocaine; as well as a recreated Afghan opium/heroin processing laboratory in which sap from poppies is refined into heroin.

 Drugs are often smuggled into the United States to be distributed and sold.
 There are various ways of smuggling drugs.
 Some are as simple as hiding drugs in a secret compartment in a suitcase.
 Others are far more complicated, and involve hiding drugs in human beings acting as “mules,” people who risk their lives by swallowing condoms or balloons full of drugs.
 Several artifacts illustrate these smuggling methods, and maps highlight common drug trafficking routes throughout the world.